 A unique chassis coupled with a price to beat, Dell’s latest in its G series gaming PCs is a solid contender in budget gaming.
 The Dell G5 boasts 9th-generation Intel chips as well as Nvidia’s most powerful gaming GTX and RTX graphics cards, starting with an i3 processor and the GTX 1650 to handle many powerful games without burning a whole in your pocket.
 Of course, if you’ve got more case to spare, it’s VR ready configurations are also on hand, though even those are absolutely affordable.

-Intel’s NUC has come a long way from its humbler beginnings.
+Intel’s NUC has come a long way from its humble beginnings.
 For example, while the previous Hades Canyon didn’t come with a RAM or storage, the newer Ghost Canyon has both.
 In fact, not only does it have more offerings now in terms of specs, but it’s also highly configurable so you can personalize it to your liking before hitting that buy button.
 With 9th-generation Intel Core chips, up to 64GB of memory and up to 4TB dual storage, we’re all for it.
 The only catch is that it's pricier now as well.
-The lower configurations are still quite affordable, and a terrific option for the budget-conscious.
+The lower configurations are still quite affordable, and the best gaming desktop PC for the budget- and portability-conscious.
 However, you may want to stay away from the highest configurations.